redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 >[NOTE] We could not do this sooner as `kubeadmin` is able to install the Web Terminal Operator, however unable to create web terminal instances [source](https://github.com/redhat-developer/web-terminal-operator/issues/162).

-Create a subscription object for the Web Terminal.
+Review the subscription object for the Web Terminal.

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1